 Speaking and Listening

-We provide a wide variety of experiences where our children can encounter a range of audiences and activities which are designed to develop competence, precision and confidence in speaking and listening.
+Children should be provided with a wide variety of experiences, where they can encounter a range of audiences and activities which are designed to develop competence, precision and confidence in speaking and listening.

 We place a high value on talking with and listening to our children.
 English lessons are planned to include use of talk partners, drama, debate and discussions.